shishir1809019/book-archive/README.md

 ## HTML, CSS, JavaScript, ES6, DOM, Bootstrap

-are used in this project And in this project main part call api by fetch
+are used in this project & project's main part is call api by fetch

 ## API Links